ohager/burst-balance-alert/README.md

 > e.g.to keep an eye on it.
 I use this service to monitor the [Burst Activator Account](https://explorer.burstcoin.network/?action=account&account=13736966403016142704)
 > using [Uptime Robot](https://uptimerobot.com/)

+## All for free
+Keep in mind, that this solution is somehow scalable as AWS, Zeit Now is used, but this might involve incalculable costs.
+For personal use, you can easily monitor several dozen accounts for free.

 # Usage

 Once the service is up (see chapter __Installation__) you can call it using